Vivero/Kerbal-VR/README.md

 ----

-## Installation
+## Installation & Usage

 Please see the [Install Guide](https://github.com/Vivero/Kerbal-VR/wiki/Install-Guide).

-## Usage

-Instructions:

-1. Start SteamVR
-2. Start up KSP with the `-force-d3d12` flag
-3. During flight, enter IVA, and press the 'Y' key to initialize the HMD
-4. You can press 'Y' again to turn off VR
-5. Any errors should come up in the Debug log (press Alt-F12)

 **NOTE:** While in IVA using VR, the game screen on your PC will appear locked up.
 This is by design and intended to improve the performance (higher FPS).
-Once you exit VR (by pressing 'Y'), the regular game screen *should* return to normal.
+Once you disable VR, the regular game screen *should* return to normal.

 ## Performance Tips